da12aci/Noughts-and-Crosses/README.md

 # Noughts-and-Crosses
-# A personal project in which I created a noughts and crosses game
+# A simple x's and o's game